Mac OS 9: Mac OS 9 and other Mac computers

-Beginning in January 2002, Mac OS X has been set as the default operating system for all Macs produced from that point forward beginning with 10.1.2, displacing Mac OS 9.
+In January 2002, Mac OS X displaced Mac OS 9 as the default operating system for all Macs produced from that point forward beginning with 10.1.2.
 Despite this, Mac OS 9 continued to be preinstalled on some Macs (especially for Macs equipped with a PowerPC G4 processor) even as late as 2004, despite having its development stopped in late 2001.
 These Macs, despite coming with Mac OS X by default, also had Mac OS 9 preinstalled alongside the former to allow one to boot into Mac OS 9 natively if the user chooses to do so, and allows the ability to run Classic Mac OS applications natively without resorting to the Classic environment in Mac OS X. This is especially important for applications that can directly access the computer's hardware, as well as for some applications that may have issues when running on the Classic environment.
 Most G4 Macs made prior to 2003 had both operating systems preinstalled alongside each other in a dual-boot configuration (with Mac OS X being selected as the default option), where they can be accessed via a boot menu accessible upon startup.

 Some Macs that were released with higher CPU clock speeds (i.e. 1 GHz or higher) are also capable of running Mac OS 9.
 This includes the 867 MHz—1.25 GHz Mirrored Drive Doors Power Mac G4 and the 867 MHz—1 GHz Antimony titanium PowerBook G4 ("TiBook"), which were released in August 2002 and November 2002 respectively.
-The Antimony PowerBook G4s in particular were the last PowerBook model that came with Mac OS 9 preinstalled alongside Mac OS X, as later models only came with Mac OS X. Despite having G4 processors with faster clock speeds of up to 1.25 GHz and 1 GHz respectively on some models (with some Power Mac G4 models even having dual G4 processors as well), they were able to run Mac OS 9 without any issues.
+The Antimony PowerBook G4s in particular were the last PowerBook models that came with Mac OS 9 preinstalled alongside Mac OS X, as later models only came with Mac OS X. Despite having G4 processors with faster clock speeds of up to 1.25 GHz and 1 GHz respectively on some models (with some Power Mac G4 models even having dual G4 processors as well), they were able to run Mac OS 9 without any issues.